CarInsurance.com Insights

 CompanyState minimum annual rates

-State Farm$245
+State Farm$277

-Cheapest insurance providers for liability-only coverage in Wyoming
+Cheapest Wyoming insurance companies for liability-only coverage

 CompanyLiability only annual rates

-State Farm$297
+State Farm$315

-Cheapest full coverage in Wyoming
+Cheapest full coverage car insurance in Wyoming

-Full coverage car insurance policies consist of comprehensive and collision insurance.
-Comprehensive and collision protect against accidents, theft, vandalism and natural disasters.
+A full-coverage car insurance policy typically includes comprehensive and collision coverage, offering protection against accidents, theft, vandalism and damage from natural disasters.

 CompanyFull coverage annual rates

-State Farm$1,521
+State Farm$1,642

 Learn more about who has the cheapest full coverage auto insurance

-Cheapest car insurance in Wyoming, by driving history
+Cheapest car insurance in Wyoming by driving history

 CompanyRates before speedingAfter speeding (1-29 mph over limit)% difference$ difference

-Company Rates before DUIRates after a DUI% difference$ difference
+CompanyRates before DUIRates after a DUI% difference$ difference

-Cheap car insurance rates after an at-fault accident in Wyoming
+Cheap car insurance rates in Wyoming after an at-fault accident

-Farmers is the second most affordable option, providing full-coverage car insurance with an average annual premium of $1,964.
+State Farm is the second most affordable option, providing full-coverage insurance to drivers with a history of at-fault accidents at an average cost of $1,929 .

-If you’re found at fault in an accident, it can significantly raise your insurance premiums.
-Insurance companies view at-fault incidents as a sign of higher risk, leading to higher costs for coverage.
+If you’re accountable for an accident, it can significantly affect your insurance premiums, as insurance companies see at-fault incidents as a sign of higher risk, leading to increased costs for coverage.

 CompanyRates before accidentRates after accident% difference$ difference